napari/napari-scipy2025-workshop/napari-workshops/plugins.md

 * Once the install completes, search for **skimage** and install the **napari-skimage** plugin as well.

     ```{tip}
-    - After clicking the install button and you can monitor the **installing…** process by clicking `Show status` at the bottom left.
+    - After clicking the install button, you can monitor the **installing…** process by clicking `Show status` at the bottom left.
 This can be helpful in trouble-shooting installation issues.
     - You can queue multiple plugins to install at once, by searching for a new plugin and clicking the install button.
     ```
 * After installing plugins, it is recommended that you close napari and reopen it to continue.